Prayag2/matchx/README.md

 # MatchX
 MatchX is an REG-NMS inspired C++ crypto matching engine that can process upto 20,000 orders per second.
-It was written as part of an online assessment for GoQuant's recruitment process by Prayag Jain.

 # Features
 - Order Types Supported: Market, Limit with time in force instructions: IOC (Immediate or Cancelled), FOK (Fill or Kill) and GTC (Good Till Cancelled).